Mukim Bangar: Kampong Piungan

 About 4.1 km separate Pekan Bangar from Kampung Piungan.
 Because the residents used to enjoy obtaining water from a stream that is still there today for everyday purposes, the name of this settlement originates from the Murut Tribe.
 Using dried keduit fruit that has been punctured under the stem to enter the water, they obtain water.
 As a result, they gave the tributary the name Piungan River, and gave the hamlet its current name of Piungan.
 A total of fifteen individuals, drawn from the Malay, Iban, and Chinese tribes, call Kampong Piungan home.
 There are only four dwellings in this community.
 In this village, there are some people who have jobs in the public and private sectors.
 There are also those who work as farmers and fisherman, and some of them are self-employed now that they have left their government jobs.

 Kampong Bang Bulan

 From the Murut language, Kampung Bang Bulan translates to 'Dalam Bulan' (In the Moon) in Malay; it is approximately 3.4 km away from Pekan Bangar.
 Three tribes; the Malay, Chinese, and Iban, live in this hamlet.
 There are just 7 dwellings in this community, which has fifteen residents.
 The population of Kampong Bang Bulan work as farmers, fisherman, and independent contractors.
 Two Chinese brothers and sisters who own a shop in this area fix vehicles and outboard motors.
 Despite having no formal training or education in this industry, these two brothers and sisters have been running their company for more than 30 years.
-Customers and the general public frequently stop by their workshops to fix vehicles, outboard motor motors, and other things.
+Customers and the general public frequently stop by their workshops to fix vehicles, outboard motors, and other things.